iv-org/transparency/finance/Current.md

 #### Main VPS upgrade:

-Old VPS upgraded from 4€ to 5.88€ - Difference of 1.88€/month (this VPS will be removed when everything will be moved to the new one)
+Old VPS untouched (this VPS will be removed when everything will be moved to the new one)

 New VPS created: 5.88€/month